megabyte0x/megabyte0x/README.md

 # gm!
 I'm [Megabyte](https://megabyte0x.xyz/)

-*A guy with curiosity about latest tech and aims to save this generation's time.*
+*A guy curious about the latest tech and aims to save this generation's time.*

 - Polygon Advocate [@PolygonLabs](twitter.com/0xPolygonLabs)